varunon9/Remote-Control-PC/README.md

 4. Type `java -jar RemoteControlPC-Desktop.jar`
 5. Lock icon to launcher

+### How to start android app?
+1. Install apk from /Remote-Control-PC/RemoteControlPC-Studio/app/build/outputs/apk/app-debug.apk
+2. Connect your laptop with your phone via hotspot (or any local network)
+3. Start Desktop app
+4. Enter connection details shown on Desktop

 ## Screenshots
 |  |  |
 | --- | --- |